-Gard Re's risk profile has changed somewhat over the last 12 months to 20 February 2017.
-The BSCR for premium risk was reduced by 37 per cent, due to reduction in both rates and volume.
-BSCR for reserve risk decreased by 28 per cent, due to the reduction in premium rates and volume as well as a reduction in net loss and loss expense provisions following the development of the ceding
+Gard Re's risk profile has changed somewhat over the last 12 months to 20 February 2018.
+The BSCR for premium risk decreased by 9 per cent, due to a reduction in premium.
+BSCR for reserve risk decreased by 12 per cent, mainly due to a reduction in loss and loss expense provisions following the development of the ceding companies.